-Should you charge a diagnostic fee?
+Should you waive a diagnostic fee?

-Some companies will waive the fee, while others won't.
-It's your decision whether you want to add the diagnostic fee.
+Many professional electricians will charge an initial diagnostic fee to offset the time it takes to drive to a customer and diagnose the problem, but some companies will waive the fee when the customer consents to a job.
 Just keep in mind that you want to charge at a point where you will remain profitable after deducting your fixed and variable expenses.

 When calculating prices, make sure your total price will not only cover your expenses but also give you a profit.